-1951.2. (a) Except as otherwise provided in Section 1951.4, if a lossee of real property breaches the lease and abandons the property before the end of the term or if his right to possession is terminated by the lessor because of a breach of the lease, the lease terminates and the lessor may recover from the lessee:
+1951.2. (a) Except as otherwise provided in Section 1951.4, if a lessee of real property breaches the lease and abandons the property before the end of the term or if his right to possession is terminated by the lessor because of a breach of the lease, the lease terminates and the lessor may recover from the lessee:

-(1) The amount of the unpaid rent which had been earned but had not been paid at the time the lease terminated;
+(1) The unpaid rent which had been earned at the time of termination;

-(2) The worth at the time of judgment of the amount by which the unpaid rent which had not been earned at the time the lease terminated exceeds the amount of rental loss that the lessee proves could have been or could be reasonably avoided; and
+(2) The worth at the time of judgment of the amount by which the unpaid rent for the balance of the term after termination exceeds the amount of rental loss that the lessee proves could have been or could be reasonably avoided; and

-(3) Any other damages necessary to compensate the lessor for all the detriment proximately caused by the lessee's failure to perform his obligations under the lease or which in the ordinary course of things would be likely to result therefrom.
+(3) Any other amount necessary to compensate the lessor for all the detriment proximately caused by the lessee's failure to perform his obligations under the lease or which in the ordinary course of things would be likely to result therefrom.

-(b) Efforts by the lesser to mitigate the damages caused by the lessee's breach of the lease do not waive the lessor's right to recover damages under this section.
-Unless the parties otherwise agree, if the lessor relats the property after the lease terminates under this section, he is not accountable to the lessee for any rent received from the reletting; but such ront, less the reasonable expenses of reletting, shall be offset against any amount sought to be recovered under this section.
+(b) Efforts by the lessor to mitigate the damages caused by the lessee's breach of the lease do not waive the lessor's right to recover damages under this section.
+Unless the parties otherwise agree, if the lessor relets the property after the lease terminates under this section, he is not accountable to the lessee for any rent received from the reletting; but such rent, less the reasonable expenses of reletting, shall be offset against any amount sought to be recovered under this section.

-(c) Nothing in this section affects the right of the lessor under a lease of real property to indomnification for liability arising prior to the termination of the lease for personal injuries or property damage where the lease provides for such indemnification.
+(c) Nothing in this section affects the right of the lessor under a lease of real property to indemnification for liability arising prior to the termination of the lease for personal injuries or property damage where the lease provides for such indemnification.